steffenpedersen/huskdet/angularjs/controller.md

 # Controller

+You can have multiple controllers on your site.
+Each of the controller can be responsible for different parts of page.
+Usually each controller is kept in separate file - in this way we can easier keep order in our project.

 ## **Binding Events To Controller**

 We can bind view events with functions defined in controller.
 That allows us to keep all data and logic regarding site section in one place.